What Can You Do with a Law Degree?

 infoSPONSORED

-Alternative Careers for Lawyers
+Alternative careers for lawyers

 Some of the same qualities required to be a stellar lawyer in the courtroom are also needed for journalism.
 Analytical, research, and people skills are crucial for a journalist.
-During your J.D. studies, you’ll learn how to weave together logical conclusions or assumptions from limited information.
-When you become a journalist, this lesson will come in handy.
+During your JD studies, you’ll learn how to weave together logical conclusions or assumptions from limited information, a skill that will come in handy in the journalism field.
+The median annual wage for reporters, news analysts, and journalists in 2022 was nearly $56,000, according to the BLS.

-A J.D. may provide an understanding of the client’s market and that can be a differentiator when competing for marketing jobs within the legal field.
-On average, advertising, promotions and marketing managers earned $133,460 in 2020, according to the BLS.
+A JD may enable a marketing professional to better understand the work being done at the firm in order to more effectively market their services.
+This can potentially be a differentiator when competing for marketing jobs within the legal field.
+In 2022, the median annual wage for advertising, promotions, and marketing managers was just under $139,000, according to the BLS.

 What are the non-legal jobs with a law degree?

-Learn more about Online and Hybrid J.D.
-Programs in the U.S.
+Learn more about online and hybrid JD programs in the U.S.

-Last updated: November 2021
+Last updated: November 2023